Accenture/mercury/docs/guides/CHAPTER-5.md

-# REST and websocket
+# Traditional REST endpoints

-In chapter 4, we have described the use of the REST automation system to define REST and websocket endpoints by configuation.
+The recommended way to create REST endpoints is the REST automation system described in chapter 4.

-This chapter describes the programmatic ways to write REST and websocket endpoints when there is a need to use traditional means.
+However, if you want to write REST and websocket endpoints in traditional ways, Mercury supports the following for backward compatibility.

-REST and websocket are supported in the `rest-spring` module.
-You may use the `rest-example` as a template to try out.

-## 3 ways to write REST endpoints

-You can write REST endpoints in 3 different fashions:

 1. JAX-RS annotation
 2. Spring REST controller